oblac/jodd-site/content/doc/db/8+template-sql.md

 Table macro converts entity names into table names.
-Optionally it may define table alias for further reference, otherwise entity name is used isntead.
-Ona table macro may define more tables definitions separated by comma.
+Optionally it may define table alias for further reference, otherwise entity name is used instead.
+One table macro may define more tables definitions separated by comma.

 Usages: